ChorusOne/liquid-staking/README.md

 - centralized staking offerings from Binance, Poloniex, etc.
 - various staking pool designs, particularly DAO-like models where ownership of a share of the pool is controlled by a token

+Note: since ICF funding was approved we've also identified Stake Capital DAO and Stafi as relevant projects to investigate.

 The deliverable for the project are as follows:
 - A research report (30+ pages)
 - An executive summary of the research (< 10 pages)